Kyle-t-Schmidt/Dermatology/README.md

 ## Model Performance

-I fit several models to compare performance.
+I fit several initial models to compare performance.
 Each model was evaluated with K=5 K fold cross validation.
 Results are as follows:

 * Decision Tree: 0.944
 * Random Forest: 0.969